TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: Baselines

-We provide scores for tracks obtained directly from DeepMind's Weather Lab website for GenCast and Weatherlab FNv3, and for the ECMWF IFS ensemble and the NCEP GEFS models using tracks from the TIGGE dataset.
-For PanguWeather, FourcastNetv2, and the single-member version of AIFS, we process global outputs to obtain tracks using TempestExtremes \citep{tempestextremes2021}.
-The parameters we used are listed in \Cref{tab:tempextremes_combined}, and are the same as in \cite{tempestextremes2021}, with the exception of the minimum track duration, which is set to 12h.
+Baselines for Track and Intensity Predictions: We provide scores for tracks obtained directly from DeepMind's Weather Lab website for GenCast and Weather Lab's FNV3, and for the ECMWF IFS ensemble and the NCEP GEFS models using tracks from the TIGGE dataset.
+For PanguWeather, FourCastNetv2, and the single-member version of AIFS, we process global outputs to obtain tracks using TempestExtremes \citep{tempestextremes2021}.
+The parameters we used are listed in \Cref{tab:tempextremes_combined}, and are the same as in \citep{tempestextremes2021}, with the exception of the minimum track duration, which is set to 12h.
 While this would normally lead to overly sensitive tracking (i.e., resulting in less filtering of short-lived systems that are not true cyclones), we frame the problem of TC prediction with the assumption that there is a prior system of interest known to exist at an initial time and we are interested in the evolution of said tropical system.
 We thus eliminate all spurious tracks that could not be matched to the systems of interest.

-We generate two sets of tracks to evaluate - one in which there is a fall back to the persistence baseline whenever the model does not produce a forecast for a storm (e.g., because the storm does not exist in the model outputs) and one that includes only the storms predicted by the models.
-Our main results rely on the former, while plots associated with the latter can be found in Appendix~F.
+We generate two sets of tracks for evaluation.
+Our main results use a fallback-to-persistence set, in which the persistence baseline is used whenever the model does not produce a forecast for a storm (e.g., because the storm does not exist in the model outputs); this explains the larger errors compared to previous reports.
+In Appendix~F, we also show results for a predicted-storm-only set, which includes only the storms predicted by the models.

 We provide additional baselines that post-process data-driven weather model forecasts to predict tropical cyclone intensity, using a pipeline that follows \citep{gomez2025global}.
 These baselines provide only an intensity forecast, and a more thorough description of these baselines is given in Appendix~D.4.
-Finally, we use all baselines for intensity prediction to evaluate for rapid intensification (RI) by thresholding the wind speed change---i.e., if the 24 hour change in wind speed is at least 30 kts, RI has occurred.
+Finally, we use all baselines for intensity prediction to evaluate for rapid intensification (RI) by thresholding the wind speed change---i.e., if the 24 hour change in wind speed is at least 30 kts, RI has occurred \citep{kaplan2003,Kaplanetal2010}.